StringPotatoTheory/twitch-kick-stream-recorder/README.md

 ## Upcoming Features

 - [ ] record streams live from kick
-- [ ] add twitch cookie header so you can download streams live with no ads (if you have a sub to that channel or twitch turbo)
+- [x] add twitch cookie header so you can download streams live with no ads (if you have a sub to that channel or twitch turbo)
-- [ ] set up a pre-made config file

 ## Setting up